 The simplest and safest way to estimate how many cubic inches of space you will need is to take the weight of the individual and convert it directly into cubic inches.
 So a 150 lbs individual will generally require about 150 cubic inches of space inside the cremation urn.
 The industry standard size for a single adult urn is around 200 cubic inches, which will generally hold any individual who weighed 200 lbs or under.
 Continue reading Estimating Cubic Inches for Cremated Remains

-Over the years we’ve come across a number of these lists on the web.
-Unique and interesting ways to store or disperse cremated remains.
+Over the years we’ve come across a number of these lists on the web: unique and interesting ways to store or disperse cremated remains.
 How one person decides to have their remains handled may seem strange to another, but in the end, it is a personal thing.
 Here is a list of some of our favorite things to do with cremated remains.
-Continue reading 27 Things to Do With Cremated Remains

 A keepsake urn is a small urn which holds a tiny amount of cremated remains, usually between 1-50 cubic inches depending on the design of the keepsake.
 This is just a small portion of the cremated remains, as the average amount of ashes from an adult cremation is just under 200 cubic inches.

 Sharing keepsake urns are used for a variety of purposes, usually to keep a small portion of remains as a memento when your loved one’s ashes are buried or kept in a funeral niche.
 Many of our keepsakes are smaller versions of a standard sized urn for this very reason, allowing you to have a nearly identical memorial close to you while the urn is stored in a columbarium or buried in a cemetery.